Shukri Yahaya

 Mohd Shukri bin Yahaya (born 13 June 1988) is a Malaysian actor and director.
 Starting his acting career in 2011 after his talent was discovered by renowned film director Osman Ali through the film Jiwa Taiko.
-Since then, he has appeared in leading roles in many successful and high-rated television series including Asam Pedas Untuk Dia (2015), 7 Hari Mencintaiku (2016), Andainya Takdir (2017), Andainya Takdir 2 (2018), Kerana Dia Manusia Biasa (2019), 7 Hari Mencintaiku 2 (2020) and Rindu Awak Separuh Nyawa (2021).
-Throughout his career, he has won several awards and nominations for his roles in the television series 7 Hari Mencintaiku, Andainya Takdir and Split TV Series.
+Since then, he has appeared in leading roles in many successful and high-rated television series including Asam Pedas Untuk Dia (2015), 7 Hari Mencintaiku (2016), Andainya Takdir (2017), Andainya Takdir 2 (2018), Kerana Dia Manusia Biasa (2019), 7 Hari Mencintaiku 2 (2020), Rindu Awak Separuh Nyawa (2021), Andai Itu Takdirnya (2023), Layang Layang Perkahwinan (2024) and Curang Tanpa Niat (2024).
+Throughout his career, he has won several awards for his roles in the television series 7 Hari Mencintaiku, Andainya Takdir and Split TV Series.

 Early life

 Shukri was born on 13 June 1988 in the Kuala Lumpur Hospital and is the fifth child of six siblings.
 He was educated with Sijil Pelajaran Malaysia (SPM).

 Prior to joining showbiz, he began his career as an auditor at the 7-Eleven, Watsons and Maxis, where he subsequently conducted auditing in branch premises.

 He later worked as a clerk at Bank Muamalat's Human Resources division in Jalan Melaka, Kuala Lumpur.
 During his tenure at Bank Muamalat, he handled internal program of the institution and assist teamwork.